 What are the requirements?

-Students begin their MPH course of study in either the junior or senior year, depending on when they applied to the program.
-Once accepted, dual degree candidates must complete four MPH graduate level courses as undergraduates, Principles of Epidemiology (CE 154) and three other MPH graduate level courses picked in consultation with the Bachelor/MPH advisor.
+Dual degree candidates must complete four MPH graduate level courses as undergraduates, Principles of Epidemiology (CE 154 or PH 201) and one other MPH graduate level course (typically PH 203: Public Health Action) picked in consultation with the Bachelor/MPH advisor.
 Two of the four courses count toward both Bachelor and MPH degrees; the remaining two count only towards the MPH degree.
 These second two courses may not count towards any undergraduate requirement.
 Thus, during their undergraduate years Bachelor/MPH students must take two courses above the minimum required to obtain their undergraduate degree.
 Students must also complete a field experience in the area of health and/or human services before matriculating into MPH graduate program.

 What courses do I need to take?

 Students must complete all MPH core course requirements: one course each in the five core knowledge areas as well as one research methods course, one course on health care budgeting and management and the Applied Learning Experience (ALE).
 The ALE requires students to synthesize knowledge acquired in coursework and apply it to a public health project of their own design involving at least 160 hours of practicum work.
 Remaining course credits are earned through completion of concentration specific requirements and additional electives.
 A total of 42 credits, 30 of which are earned after completion of the bachelor degree, are required.

 Additionally, MPH students must complete a mandatory Career Planning Course (CPC) which is designed to ensure that students gain the skills and confidence to promote themselves effectively in job searches and throughout their careers.
 Learn more about the CPC.